iainctduncan/papers/source/features_usage.rst

-This means that real time of events stemming from the scheduler thread execution can be off by up to a signal vector of samples, resulting in small timing discrepencies.
+This means that real time of events stemming from the scheduler thread execution can be off by up to a signal vector of samples, resulting in small timing discrepancies.
-At a signal-vector size of 64 samples (the default for Ableton Live) and a sample rate of 44100 samples per second, this is 1.5 milliseconds, and is thus a musically acceptable discrepency.
+At a signal-vector size of 64 samples (the default for Ableton Live) and a sample rate of 44100 samples per second, this is 1.5 milliseconds, and is thus a musically acceptable discrepancy.
-Note though that the clock functions in current versions of Max compensate for this in the long run such that this discrepency does not accumulate.
+Note though that the clock functions in current versions of Max compensate for this in the long run such that this discrepancy does not accumulate.
 Tests I made during development confirmed that even after long playback times, clock driven functions did not accumulate jitter, and that if one sets the Max signal vector size to 1 sample,